cod1r/tack/README.md

 rope data structure needs to be built in a way such that there is less depth for SPEED (basically balance between leaf length and tree depth)

 more things to do:
-  - bugs with cursor rendering when text wrapping happens
-  - at certain font pixel sizes, the glyphs don't render properly
-  - cursor movement with arrow keys
-  - important to establish some kind of layout logic, where components/UI elements can know it's own width/height
-  - for some reason, when switching to a file, text is highlighted from the beginning to where the last cursor click position was
   - There is too much nested state, so things are hard to read. this means another session of code cleanup
   - every file should keep track of its scroll position
   - every file needs to occasionally poll if it's contents have changed on disk and make a decision about current changes vs